 “I remember a bit from one of my bedtime stories.
 Time was not as it is nor as it was, but still, time marched on unnoticed.”
 I recited the line as best as I could remember.

 “Yes, good, the old stories remain unchanged.”
-Gar nodded in agreement and puffed his pipe again.
-“Who thought this was a good idea?”
-He asked openly.
+Gar nodded and puffed his pipe again.
+“Who thought this was a good idea?” he asked openly.

 Overwhelmed, I could only shake my head to agree.

-“Those your age seems so unhappy.
+“Those your age seem so unhappy.
 All you need is tossed at your feet.
 I think the ease of life dulls your thirst for excitement.”